How to use tailwind css padding, margin and border in your project.

 a tag, or even an

 The next area after the content is the padding area.
-The padding area is the space between it's content area and its border.
-Padding uses whole numbers and even percentage to calculate the width of the element you want to style.set padding on an element.
+The padding area is the space between its content area and its border.
+The padding uses whole numbers and even percentages to calculate the width of the element you want to style.set padding on an element.

 In Tailwind CSS, the padding size is usually set using the shorthand